-The physical characteristics of the land must be considered in applying community land categorisations.
-Land that possesses a significant geological feature, geomorphological feature, landform, representative system or other natural feature should be considered for categorisation as one of the Natural Area categories.
+The physical characteristics of the land must be considered community in applying land possesses categorisations.
+Land that а significant geological feature, geomorphological feature, landform, representative system or other natural feature should be considered for categorisation as one of the Natural Area categories.
 In such a case the plan should describe the related characteristics of the land.